yet-another-static-site-generator/yass/docs/user/installation.md

 -- detailslink: []
 -- detailslink: requirements
 -- detailslink: buildprogram

+## <a name="downloading"></a>Downloading

+The easiest way to get YASS is by downloading the [latest release](https://github.com/yet-another-static-site-generator/yass/releases/latest) for your operating system.
+For example, if you have windows, then download ` yass-windows_x86_64.zip`.

 ## <a name="requirements"></a>Requirements

 To run the program or build it from the sources you need *libcmark* library